Wind

 A clarification concerning the barbules attached to the wind arrows: in addition to indicating the force of the wind, they should indicate the relative position of the low pressure zones, and therefore be positioned on the left in the Northern hemisphere and on the right in the Southern hemisphere.

-On our website, we only use the presentation of the Northern hemisphere, because these locations are used much more frequently, and because detailed graphs with many wind barbules, such as the air meteogram, will get too busy (and difficult to read) when changing the direction of the wind barbules between graphs; or even within one graph, such as for the cross section.
+On our website, we only use the presentation of the Northern hemisphere, because these locations are used much more frequently, and because detailed graphs with many wind barbules, such as the air meteogram, will get too busy (and difficult to read) when changing the direction of the wind barbules between graphs; or even within one graph, such as for the Cross-Section.